Master of Landscape Architecture

 PATH 2.5: 78 CREDITS

-The Path 2.0 Master of Landscape Architecture is a 2-year graduate professional degree with a minimum of 61 or 62 credits.
+The Path 2.0 Master of Landscape Architecture is a 2-year graduate professional degree with a minimum of 61 credits.
+It is for students holding a U.S. accredited Bachelor of Science in Architecture degree.

 Our curriculum is a structured series of semesters that build incrementally from a core base of knowledge and skills laid out in the first year.
 While the first year is fully prescribed in its course requirements, later semesters leave elective options that allow students to pursue their own individual interests that can lead to a final independent design research studio.